chrisclarkson/gel/README.md

 # Repeat Crawler
-The structural variation of repeat elements is a relatively unexplored phenomenon within the field of Repeat expansion disorders (REDs).
-We present our analysis of short tandem repeats (STRs) using our novel software tool, “Repeat Crawler”.
-This software supplements output from [Expansion Hunter] (https://github.com/Illumina/ExpansionHunter) (EH) by taking the sequencing output and recording the presence and length of elements that both interrupt and border the disease repeat within the recorded alleles.
+The variation in constitution and structure of repeat expansion loci (e.g. RFC1: AAAAG -> AAGGG.
+Or having intermittent CAA interruptions in a CAG track) is not readily accessible via classic bioinformatics tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) (EH).
+“Repeat Crawler” is a tool that supplements the output of EH by annotating the presence and length of elements that both interrupt and border the disease repeat within the recorded alleles.

 ## Context
 Briefly, Expansion Hunter outputs a BAM file which contains the reads from a locus of interest.
 The reads are quality checked and annotated according to the sections of a repetitive region that each read covers.
 The various components of the repetitive region are marked by 0:flanking region, 1:first component and so on.
 Hence, this can be taken advantage when further analysing reads.